 Patient testimonials can be powerful.
-These stories can help people connect, and learning about the experiences of others in northern NJ can help you to feel more comfortable with an upcoming medical procedure.
+These stories can help people connect, and learn about the experiences of others in northern NJ can help you to feel more comfortable with an upcoming medical procedure.
+The acoustic neuroma gamma knife stories can help you feel more at ease.

 Whether you are just beginning to learn about your acoustic neuroma treatment options or you already have your Gamma Knife radiosurgery scheduled at The Valley Gamma Knife Center, the patients featured below have decided to share their personal stories to help people like you.
 Learning more about your condition, how Gamma Knife radiosurgery can be used to treat it and what other people have been through can help you feel more comfortable wherever you are in the treatment process.